How To Help Your Kids When You Hear Them Say “Mom & Dad Are Fighting Again”?

 - Is the tone in your home generally one of warmth and support?
 If not, try 30 minutes a day to speak more kindly to your partner (don’t pick 2 am, though).

-- Does your child see ample evidence of emotional generosity on both sides daily?
+- Does your child see ample evidence of giving the benefit of the doubt on both sides daily?
 If not, how can you both start giving more to each other and giving each other the benefit of the doubt?

 - Do you make a point of “making up” in front of your child?
 So often in my practice, my clients will tell me that they remember their parents fighting, but when I ask about “making up,” saying I’m sorry and apologizing, they have no recollection of this part.
 The practice is essential because your children may see you fight, but you can also teach them to repair the situation and take better care of each other when you have disagreements.